Navdhabhardwaj/rPPGdataset/readme.md

 Data Format and Alignment — Please Read Before Use
 ---
 The privacy-preserving release provides ROI-level RGB temporal signals and RR interval values (in milliseconds) as two separate streams for each subject.
-1. The ROI-level RGB data are frame-wise temporal measurements.
+1. The ROI-level RGB data are frame-wise temporal measurements, where each frame contains the mean R,G and B intensity values computed within predefined facial regions of interest.
 2. The RR intervals are beat-to-beat measurements obtained from the emWave Pro sensor.
 3. Individual RR values are not timestamped at the video-frame level.
 4. Researchers should not attempt to align a single RR value with a single frame or individual RGB sample.